In huge Patagonia, there are plenty of different transportation options.

 In Chile, there are direct flights from Santiago and Puerto Montt south to Coyhaique (the largest town in Chile’s northern Patagonia), and Punta Arenas and Puerto Natales in southern Patagonia.
 Punta Arenas offers short hops to Porvenir (Tierra del Fuego) as well as flights to Puerto Williams, Chile’s (and the world’s) southernmost settlement.
 Buenos Aires in Argentina is well connected to the popular Patagonian destinations of El Calafate, Esquel and Trelew, as well as Ushuaia in Tierra del Fuego, among others.
 There are no cross-border intra-Patagonian flights.

-Cycling is a serious undertaking but extremely fun
+Cycling is extremely fun but very challenging

 Pedaling your way around Patagonia is a serious undertaking – which only seems to inspire two-wheeled warriors intent on tackling Chile’s iconic Carretera Austral or Argentina’s Ruta 40.
 Any cyclist will have to be prepared for challenging climatic conditions: fierce winds (particularly in southern Patagonia and in the Argentinean Pampas), and rain at any time of year (particularly in wet Aysén, in northern Chilean Patagonia).
-The good news is, given that Patagonia’s motor traffic is very light outside towns you’ll often have the roads largely to yourself.
+The good news is, given that Patagonia’s motor traffic is very light outside towns, you’ll often have the roads largely to yourself.
 If you take your bicycle on boats and ferries, you have to pay a small fee.
 Buses will usually stow bikes in the luggage compartment.

 Cycling tips

 A touring bike with good tires and a repair kit are essential, as is a sturdy all-season tent, since distances between towns are often considerable and you’ll find yourself camping wild.
-Punctures are not uncommon on the unpaved roads, and while there are bicycle repair shops in most towns, along the Carretera Austral, where you’re likely to need one most, they can only be found in Coyhaique.
+Punctures are not uncommon on the unpaved roads, and while there are bicycle repair shops in most towns, along the Carretera Austral – where you’re likely to need one most – they can only be found in Coyhaique.

 Southern Chile offers epic opportunities for boat travel